 Screen sharing and co-annotation features are also available on mobile.
 Glip also lets you instantly switch devices during a meeting, allowing you to easily transition from a desktop video meeting to a mobile one.

 Winner: Glip’s phone app has better user reviews, offers more advanced functions than the Zoom app, and lets participants switch between devices during a live meeting.

 Both RingCentral and Zoom offer meeting analytics and reporting tools to help gauge attendance, engagement, and attention.

-Zoom takes a step further by not only providing data on guest lists, meeting attendance, and endpoints, but also information about which devices attendees used to access the meeting.
+Zoom goes one step further by not only providing data on guest lists, meeting attendance, and endpoints, but also information about which devices attendees used to access the meeting.
 Users can set a specific date range to better understand data trends.
 Zoom also displays information on the top 10 users, such as the number of messages sent, how many total minutes they’ve spent in meetings, and more.
-Zoom even provides information about the attendee location.
+Zoom even provides information about the attendees’ locations.